Affiliate links on Android Authority may earn us a commission. Learn more.

 Take your pick

 If you want to develop Android apps, step one is picking a language.
 The differences between the various Android programming languages can be a little complex and nuanced.
-Choosing which one to start with requires an understanding of their individual strengths and weaknesses.

 The languages you might consider learning for Android development include:

 The number one way to develop Android apps, is to go ahead and download Android Studio.
 This is a piece of software called an IDE, or Integrated Development Environment.
-It will come packaged with the Android SDK (a set of tools to facilitate Android development specifically) and basically this will give you everything you need in one place to get up and running.
+It will come packaged with the Android SDK (a set of tools to facilitate Android development specifically) and this will give you everything you need in one place to get up and running.

 That’s not to say that Java is a bad language – far from it.
 Not only would it be wrong to call any language “bad,” but it’s also true that most of the inconveniences of Java are actually there for our own good and encourage clean code.
 A lot of people love Java for this reason, and it’s also one of the most versatile and widely used.
 According to the PYPL (PopularitY of Programming Languages) table, Java is the most sought after programming language among employers.